clonesneverdie/fiction/README.md

 The novel is roughly completed (that is, while it's got an ending, it will actually never be finished since it might evolve in time) and is published in Amazon.com and the rest of the Amazon shops.
 Since all your contributions will be here, in the repo, they are obviously acknowledged, but I'll acknowledge it also in the prologue itself and, if I earn enough to be able to physically print it and mail it, will mail you a copy.
 That's quite unlikely to happen, however, so I'll make a promise I can keep: to follow you in Twitter, so accompany your pull request with your Twitter account so I can fulfill my promise.

 ## Start reading and participating
 Just go to the novel.
-You can also read about the [클론](docs/Clones.md), although doing so might result in spoiling the story for yourself, or about the geography of the Republic of Florida.
+You can also read about the, although doing so might result in spoiling the story for yourself, or about the geography of the Republic of Florida.

 ## How this can help you write your own novel
 Read the installation instructions to get your very own novel going in Github.
 They are long-ish, but may be worth your while.